 - 1/2 cup water (or stock)

 Give the tomatoes and tomatillos a good rinse.
-Roast in a 400F oven for 20-25 minutes.
+Roast them in a 400F oven for 20-25 minutes.
 Keep an eye on the tomatillos -- if they start to wither you can pull them out and let the tomatoes keep roasting.

 If you're cooking the chicken, add 2 chicken breasts to a saucepan and cover with cold tap water.
 Bring to a boil and then reduce heat to let simmer for 20-25 minutes or until the chicken is cooked through.
 You can optionally add some flavoring to the water -- for this batch I added salt, pepper, onion and cilantro.
 Once cooked, set the chicken breasts aside to cool and then use two forks to shred them.